ros-controls/ros2_controllers/doc/writing_new_controller.rst

 Writing a new controller
 ========================

-The ros2_control - controllers are libraries dynamically loaded by the controller manager using `pluginlib <ros.org/wiki/pluginlib>`_ interface.
+In this framework controllers are libraries, dynamically loaded by the controller manager using the `pluginlib <ros.org/wiki/pluginlib>`_ interface.
 The following is a step-by-step guide to create source files, basic tests, and compile rules for a new controller.

 1. **Preparing package**